biuro tłumaczeń skrivanek

 Which name do you like?

 The above names are only a sample of the variety you can find in New Orleans or other cities in the region.
 Choosing a Creole name for your child is a beautiful way of honouring the past and your ancestors.
+Choosing a Creole name for your child is a beautiful way of honouring your ancestral roots.
 However, always take into consideration its meaning, origins and connotations it may evoke.

 French, English and Spanish languages are present in Creole culture.
 Although they share few similarities, it is difficult to understand texts written in them if you have never learned their vocabulary and grammar.
 Do you have any documents that need translating?
 Don’t hesitate to contact us!